NathanaelMarBa/Composition_Aggregation_And_Association/README.md

 # Composition_Aggregation_And_Association
-In this repo we hava a proyect that explains how works the composition, aggregation and association, with basic example in a house
+In this repo we have a proyect that explains how works the composition, aggregation and association, with basic example in a house